readandprogress/reading.is-a.dev/_drafts/my-habit-tracking-system-using-todo.txt.md

 excerpt: While todo.txt is great at its base, I've been thinking of ways to expand upon it for more than just tasks.
 I recently started tracking my habits.
 I tried multiple methods: pen and paper, a habit tracker app, a table in a markdown file.
 But none of them felt right.
 That is until I experimented with tracking them on my todo.txt file, and it worked surprisingly well!
 ---

-I've been using todo.txt, a special syntax for structuring tasks in a plain text file.
+I've been using todo.txt [^1], a special syntax for structuring tasks in a plain text file.
 So far, I've really been digging its simplicity!
 I follow the file-over-app philosophy as best I can, and having my to-dos in a simple .txt file is another way I don't depend on an unnecessary app, in my opinion.

 While todo.txt is great at its base, I've been thinking of ways to expand upon it for more than just tasks.
 I recently started tracking my habits.
 I tried multiple methods: pen and paper, a habit tracker app, a table in a markdown file.
 But none of them felt right.
 That is until I experimented with tracking them on my todo.txt file, and it worked surprisingly well!